 Now, let us try to match the different positions of the diagram in another way.
 Draw the above diagram on a piece of paper.
-Mark a point 'o'at the centre and name the four edges of the paper A,B,C,D as shown in Figure 1.
+Mark a point 'O'at the centre and name the four edges of the paper A,B,C,D as shown in Figure 1.

-Rotate the paper around the marked point for 180°.
+Rotate the paper around the marked point 'O' for 180°.

-What do you notice?
+What do you notice in Figure 2?
 Does this diagram look different from the previous one?